Boardwalk Budz held the first post-pandemic cannabis conference at the Showboat in Atlantic City, featuring a free market of cannabis products.

 For those who have been dreaming of legalization and fighting an uphill battle, it looked like the Promised Land from last Friday to yesterday.

 While panels had been planned, they did not go off without a hitch.
-I held a public discussion with NJ Cannabusinesses Assocation Ed DeVeaux on New Jersey Cannabis politics and industry you can watch here.
+I held a public discussion with NJ Cannabusinesses Association Ed DeVeaux on New Jersey Cannabis politics and industry you can watch here.

-Enjoying the Free Market of Cannabis
+Enjoying the Boardwalk Budz Cannabis Market

 With the entrepreneurs vending in the free market, it was almost a collective middle finger to the New Jersey Attorney General as they continued to operate despite his threat to gifting entrepreneurs.